 At U First Health & Rejuvenation, we are the experts in no mesh hernia surgery involving the Desarda technique for inguinal hernias/Tomas Technique for umbilical/ventral and incisional hernias.
 We have performed over 3,500 surgeries using patients’ muscles to reconstruct the navel/abdominal wall and groin areas with exceptionally low recurrence rates.
 As one of the most accomplished no mesh medical practitioners in the U.S., you can trust us to perform hernia repairs with the utmost care and professionalism.

-Our surgeons, Dr. Robert Tomas or Dr. Scott Brick are the only surgeons in the country who are personally endorsed by Dr. Desarda as the Desarda Hernia Center of the United States®.
-Dr. Tomas and Dr. Brick have performed over 4,000 no mesh hernia surgeries since 2009, using the most precise and accurate surgical techniques.
+Our surgeons, Dr. Robert Tomas is the only surgeon in the country who is personally endorsed by Dr. Desarda as the Desarda Hernia Center of the United States®.
+Dr. Tomas has performed over 4,000 no mesh hernia surgeries since 2009, using the most precise and accurate surgical techniques.
 Dr. Tomas received his medical degree from the Nova Southeastern College of the Health Sciences in Florida and is Board-certified by the America College of Osteopathic Surgeons (ACOS).
-Dr. Brick also received his medical degree from the Nova Southeastern College of the Health Sciences in Florida and is Board-certified by the America College of Osteopathic Surgeons (ACOS)

 What Is the Process for Getting Surgery?